Category Archives: Indian Ruins

 From here the cactus lined trail narrowed and dove down to the creek coming up the other side gaining elevation towards the far off saddle.
 In the sunlight it was warm enough not to shiver, but in the cool of the shade where frost clung to the plants and any standing water was a frozen slate of ice.
 Buckhorn cholla grew here like someone was regularly watering it with fertilizer!
 I trekked on heading up and up, until finally I found the first sign of life I saw on the trail.
 A fella covered from head to toe in camo just getting ready outside his trailside tent for what I could only imagine to be a hunt was putting camo face paint.
 I wasn’t sure what he was hunting, but like me was too busy to chat and I headed about my way.

-I trekked up and out finally re20160116_095222aching the saddle before diving down into the shaded canyon to the north.
+I trekked up and out finally reaching the saddle before diving down into the shaded canyon to the north.
 Here manzanita reigns supreme, it is everywhere.
 As I trekked down towards the creek the rocks started jetting up and trees shaded the frost covered trail.
 Heading down I found an old rusted horseshoe at trailside.
 It was a cool find, I left it for the next hiker to stumble across.

 Soon I found my way among the rocks to a wooden sign that stated the Salado people inhabited the area nearly 600 years ago.
 In the rocks above I found their dwellings.
 This find made the trip well worth the trek.
 The first visible dwelling is a rock wall covering a natural short cave where signs of fire on the cave roof can be seen.
 A much larger cave has a less impressive rock wall, but well visible black marks on all the walls and roof where massive fires were undoubtedly built.
 After snapping a few pictures and taking in the sights form what the Indians would see I decided to turn and leave.
 As I walked down I glanced back up to the rockface housing the dwellings to see a larger cave up above the two I just explored.